 “The Euro Boat springs serious leaks.”
 El Pais.
 August 3, 2011.

 Twenty years ago, immigrants represented one percent of Spain’s population.
-In 2010 that number was 12 percent, translating into more than 5 million non-Spaniards.5 In the last decade strong construction and agricultural industries employed millions of immigrants, but recent economic slowdown has resulted in Spain increasing restrictions on foreigners wishing to enter the country.
+In 2010, that number was twelve percent, translating into more than five million non-Spaniards.5 In the last decade strong construction and agricultural industries employed millions of immigrants, but recent economic slowdown has resulted in Spain increasing restrictions on foreigners wishing to enter the country.

 The European Commission on Thursday decided to make an exception to its full free movement rules among member states and allow Spain to temporarily restrict Romanian workers from seeking jobs in the country.

 “This decision has been taken because of the very specific employment situation in Spain,” EU Employment Commissioner Laszlo Andor said in a statement.
 “The Commission understands why, at this particular juncture – because of the dramatic employment situation and the very complex financial environment – the Spanish authorities wish to step back from full free movement.”